 Healthy feet are essential as they serve as the foundation for the rest of your body.
-If you are having problems with your feet, this can affect your knees, hips and lower back.
+If you are having problems with your feet, this can affect your knees, hips, and lower back.
 It quickly becomes apparent that taking care of your feet is of vital importance.

 These 7 tips can help you practice proper foot hygiene:

-1. Vitamin D Affecting Bone Health – Vitamin D helps to control the body’s levels of calcium and phosphate, which are critical for growing new bone.
+1. Vitamin D for Bone Health – Vitamin D helps to control the body’s levels of calcium and phosphate, which are critical for growing new bone.
 You can regulate your levels by proper diet, sun exposure, and vitamin supplements.